University of Ibadan College of Medicine, Ibadan, Nigeria with Distinction in Pathology & Pediatrics

 University of Chicago, Pritzker School of Medicine

-Dr. Olopade is an at-large member of the American Board of Internal Medicine Board of Directors.
-She is also an elected member of the American Society for Clinical Investigation, the Association of American Physicians, the Institute of Medicine of the National Academies, the American Academy of Arts and Sciences and the American Philosophical Society.
-She has received numerous honors and awards, including honorary degrees from Bowdoin University, Princeton University, North Central College and Dominican University, Doris Duke Distinguished Clinical Scientist and Exceptional Mentor Award, American Cancer Society Clinical Research Professorship, MacArthur Foundation Fellowship, Officer of the Order of the Nigeria Award, and the Franklin D. Roosevelt Freedom from Want Medal.
-Dr. Olopade currently serves on the Board of Directors for the National Cancer Advisory Board, Susan G. Komen for the Cure and the Lyric Opera.
+Dr. Olopade is an elected member of several honor societies, including the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Philosophical Society.
+She has received numerous honors and awards, including honorary degrees from Bowdoin University, and Princeton University; MacArthur Foundation “Genius” Fellowship; Doris Duke Distinguished Clinical Scientist and Exceptional Mentor Award; American Cancer Society Clinical Research Professorship; Officer of the Order of the Niger Award; and the Franklin D. Roosevelt Freedom from Want Award.
+Dr. Olopade serves on the Board of Directors for the National Cancer Advisory Board, the Susan G. Komen for the Cure, and the Lyric Opera of Chicago.